RoryHemmings/cyber-rootkit-s23/blog_post.md

 }
 ```

-The first several statments are fairly standard networking C code.
+The first several statements are fairly standard networking C code.
 They simply create a socket, bind it to the ip address of the server, listen for a connection, and accept the first client connection on the specified port.

 Next, the program forks, creating a copy of the running process (the ssh daemon in this case).
-Next the function `dup2` overwrites the stdout, stdin, and stderr file descriptiors with the socket, effectively rerouting stdin, stdout, and stderr to the connection.
+Next the function `dup2` overwrites the stdout, stdin, and stderr file descriptors with the socket, effectively rerouting stdin, stdout, and stderr to the connection.
 Finally, the program execs a shell, replacing the currently running process (forked version) with the shell program.

-In the end this spawns a separate shell process with its input and output routed to the client socket.
+In the end, this spawns a separate shell process with its input and output routed to the client socket.

-After attempting an ssh login with the trigger usename, the attacker can then connect to this shell using netcat.
+After attempting an SSH login with the trigger username, the attacker can then connect to this shell using Netcat.
 ```
 nc TARGET_ADDRESS BIND_PORT
 ```

 > Note, the reason we call it a bind shell is because we bind the socket to the target's address.
 This indicates that the target acts as the server, and the client (attacker in this case) connects to the target.
-Conversely, we could have created a reverse shell where the target acts as the client that connects to the attackers Command and Control server to control the target.
+Conversely, we could have created a reverse shell where the target acts as the client that connects to the attacker's Command and Control server to control the target.

 ## Target

-Now that we have the base features developed, it was time for exploitation.
+Now that we had the base features developed, it was time for exploitation.
 While our original goal was to exploit an old CVE, we ended up going with a toy buffer overflow vulnerability and homerolled exploit script for educational purposes.

-> Note for future workshops: In hindsight, we probably should have gone with a CVE as to use msfvenom since it would have been much easier to explain and more practically useful, however both approaches have pros and cons.
+> Note for future workshops: In hindsight, we probably should have gone with a CVE as to use Msfvenom since it would have been much easier to explain and more practically useful, however, both approaches have pros and cons.

-I won't go to in depth into the vulnerability or mechanics behind how buffer overflows work since that is a little out of scope of this post, but there are plenty of resources online if you are interested.
+I won't go too in-depth into the vulnerability or mechanics behind how buffer overflows work since that's a little out of the scope of this post, but there are plenty of resources online if you are interested.

 ### Target Machine

-The target machine had a couple characteristics.
-It was a web server hosting a static http page via apache on an Ubuntu system.
+The target machine had a couple of characteristics.
+It was a web server hosting a static HTTP page via Apache on an Ubuntu system.
 Additionally, it was running sshd, and the vulnerable target program detailed in the next section.

 ![Website](imgs/website.png)
-The static webpage hosted was is shown above.
+The static webpage hosted is shown above.

-To configure and run this target machine we used docker to setup several target machines.
+To configure and run this target machine we used docker to set up several target machines.

 Here is the Dockerfile used to configure our machine.